 Photo credit: Sarah Jordan McCaffery

 Kate McQuade is the author of the novel Hollow Arts (forthcoming), the story collection Tell Me Who We Were (William Morrow, 2019), and the novel Two Harbors (Harcourt, 2005).
-Her fiction, poetry, and essays have appeared in numerous publications, including Black Warrior Review, Harvard Review, Joyland, LitHub, The Lily for Washington Post, Memorious, Shenandoah, TIME Magazine, and Verse Daily.
+Her fiction and poetry have appeared in Black Warrior Review, Harvard Review, Joyland, Memorious, Shenandoah, and Verse Daily, and her nonfiction has appeared in LitHub, The Washington Post, and TIME Magazine.
 Her work has been supported by the Sustainable Arts Foundation, the Mass Cultural Council, Best American Short Stories (2020 Distinguished Story), and fellowships and scholarships from MacDowell, the Sewanee Writers’ Conference, the Ucross Foundation, VCCA, and Yaddo.
 In 2023, she was named a Jack Hazard Fellow by the New Literary Project.
 Born and raised in Minnesota, she holds degrees from Princeton University and the Bread Loaf School of English and teaches at Phillips Academy, Andover, where she lives on campus with her family.

 Contact Kate